 “Someone drew their own name” Prevention: use a system that checks for this automatically.
 If it happens with paper, just have that person re-draw.

 “Two people found out who has them” Minimize this by keeping assignments digital and private.
-If it happens, acknowledge it and move on — the gift is still a surprise.
+If it happens, acknowledge it and move on.

 “Someone went way over budget” Set a firm cap and communicate it clearly.
-If someone still overspends, that’s on them — don’t make others feel bad about staying in range.
+Don’t make others feel bad about staying in range if someone else overspends.

 “Someone forgot to buy a gift” This is why checkpoints matter.
-If it still happens, have the organizer handle a quick backup gift and sort it out privately.
+If it still happens, have the organizer handle a quick backup gift privately.

 For Bigger Groups: Consider Gift Rooms

-When your Secret Santa involves more than 8-10 people — or when the group is spread across cities — a simple name draw isn’t enough.
+When your Secret Santa involves more than 8-10 people, or spans cities, a simple name draw isn’t enough.
 You need a way to:

 - Share wishlists without revealing who’s buying for whom